ngiakhanh96/LeetCode/README.md

-    Sort or find the value with max frequency in array, Find how many Numbers Are Smaller Than the Current Number (Leetcode 1365) *Merge sort: Use to find any number a[i], a[r] (i < r) when a[i], a[r] statisfy a condition *Counting sort: Use element as index in the second array, value as the frequency *Bucket sort: Use frequency(or array.size() * val) as index in the second array, value as the dynamic list (or linked-list) of elements
+    Sort or find the value with max frequency in array, Find how many Numbers Are Smaller Than the Current Number (Leetcode 1365) *Merge sort: Use to find any number a[i], a[r] (i < r) when a[i], a[r] statisfy a condition *Merge sort and heap sort can be used on LinkedList while quicksort can't *Counting sort: Use element as index in the second array, value as the frequency *Bucket sort: Use frequency(or array.size() * val) as index in the second array, value as the dynamic list (or linked-list) of elements
 *Two pointers same direction template: see _485, _674, _845